CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_setcvar/entity.md

 </div>
 </div>
 </div>
-<div class="notices blue">Players and the server console will receive a console message reading which CVar has changed and to what value.
+<div class="notices blue" markdown="1">Players and the server console will receive a console message reading which CVar has changed and to what value.
 If you set a skill-CVar, only the server console will get information about the change printed.</div>